-- So contrary to the assertions of Makalic and Schmidt (2018), the analytic quantile function now does, in fact, allow for the straightforward use of the inverse transform method for sampling, using a uniform random variate in place of "p" in its formula above, obviating the need for less efficient rejection sampling a la Makalic and Schmidt (2018), or any of the other much more complicated sampling schemes listed above. - Not surprisingly, code implementing this inverse transform solution, without the need to reject samples, is about 10% faster than that of Makalic and Schmidt (2018), all else equal, as expected. - For shorthand, we refer to this density (collectively, the pdf+cdf+analytic quantile function) as "C3" "C"osine, plus the subscripts on the Gaussian hypergeometric function 2+1=3 for "C3." - Of course, as stated previously, the identity matrix, while fundamental and useful for testing one specific hypothesis, arguably is the least interesting for general inference, as empirical correlation matrices in practice rarely if ever are characterized by non-diagonals that all are zero.
-Also, the presumption of multivariate Gaussian data is quite restrictive. - Below we present a method to obtain the finite sample density of the correlation matrix, as well as its inverse ('quantile function'), under general conditions, requiring only the existence of the first two moments and positive definiteness. - Note that this is conditional on 1. a specified or well estimated correlation matrix and 2. a specified or well estimated data generating mechanism.
+- So contrary to the assertions of Makalic and Schmidt (2018), the analytic quantile function now does, in fact, allow for the straightforward use of the inverse transform method for sampling, using a uniform random variate in place of "p" in its formula above, obviating the need for less efficient rejection sampling a la Makalic and Schmidt (2018), or any of the other much more complicated sampling schemes listed above. - Not surprisingly, code implementing this inverse transform solution, without the need to reject samples, is about 10% faster than that of Makalic and Schmidt (2018), all else equal, as expected.
+However, based on this presentation, Roman (2023) has implemented the formulae presented herein using specialized Python functions to increase speed to over 30% faster than Makalic & Schmidt's (2018) downloadable code. - For shorthand, we refer to this density (collectively, the pdf+cdf+analytic quantile function) as "C3" "C"osine, plus the subscripts on the Gaussian hypergeometric function 2+1=3 for "C3." - Of course, as stated previously, the identity matrix, while fundamental and useful for testing one specific hypothesis, arguably is the least interesting for general inference, as empirical correlation matrices in practice rarely if ever are characterized by non-diagonals that all are zero.
+Also, the presumption of multivariate Gaussian data is quite restrictive. - Below we present a method to obtain the finite sample density of the correlation matrix, as well as its inverse ('quantile function'), under general conditions, requiring only the existence of the first two moments (for Pearson's and Spearman's) and positive definiteness (generally). - Note again that this is conditional on 1. a specified or well estimated correlation matrix and 2. a specified or well estimated data generating mechanism.